-&quot;Recognition and enforcement of an arbitral award may also be refused if the competent authority in the country where recognition and enforcement is sought finds that:
+"Recognition and enforcement of an arbitral award may also be refused if the competent authority in the country where recognition and enforcement is sought finds that:

-&quot;(a) the subject matter of the difference is not capable of settlement by arbitration under (continued...)
+"(a) the subject matter of the difference is not capable of settlement by arbitration under (continued...)

-- (2) Important to distinguish between

-(a) government granted or

-registered rights and (b) private
+equivalence (2) a Important to distinguish between (a) government granted or registered rights and (b) private rights.

-rights.

-- (3) consider an arbitration clause that focuses on --
+(3) consider an arbitration clause that in the focuses on --

-- (a) Private rights
+(a) Private rights

-- (b) International Commerce
+(b) International Commerce

-- (c) Arbitrator may consider [IP issue] but is not empowered to declare whether IP valid or not valid, enforceable or not enforceable, etc.
+(c) Arbitrator may consider [IP issue] but is not empowered to declare whether IP valid or not valid, enforceable or not enforceable, etc.

-- (d) Neither the award nor any statement by the arbitrator shall be regarded as a declaration of validity or invalidity, etc.
+(d) Neither the award nor any statement by the arbitrator shall be regarded as a declaration of validity or invalidity, etc.

-- one party may or may not undertake vis-a-vis any other party, but not re a non-party.
+moment breakers (e), so Award may determine what acts one party may or may not undertake vis-a-vis any other party, but not re a non-party.

-- (4) See discussion in Plant, "Drafting for Confidentiality, Arbitrability and Enforceability in Intellectual Property Agreements," ALI-ABA Course Materials Journal, June 1997, p.
-51 (A copy of this article appears at Appendix C.)
+See discussion in Plant, "Drafting for Confidentiality, Arbitrability and Enforceability in Intellectual Property Agreements, " ALI-ABA Course Materials Journal, June sector and the sector of this article appears at Appendix C.)

+(...continued)

-the law of that country; or
+estreast because the law of that country; or a